 When a local government administers a highway project that is even partially funded by programs overseen by VDOT, a local/state project agreement is required.
 A project-specific agreement must be prepared and must be reviewed and approved by the Attorney General’s Office before execution.

 Summary of the Civil Rights requirements for federal and state funded locally administered projects

 The federal USDOT- FHWA Civil Rights provisions must be processed by VDOT on all VDOT-funded projects administered by localities, except for those receiving money exclusively from the state transportation general fund.
 More information on Civil Rights requirements is available here.

 If a locality utilizes more than $500,000 from federal sources in a year and administers any federally funded highway projects, it must comply with the auditing requirements of Office of Management and Budget Circular Number A-133 and must provide the results of any such audit to the Virginia Department of Transportation.
-You can look at Circular A-133 on the White House web site.
 If the project utilizes federal funds, the approval and review process it must follow is identical to a state administered federal funded project.

 The Civil Rights Division has developed a checklist to assist those working on locally administered projects.